ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 # VNC

 If you are supporting instruments it may be useful to download a VNC client.
-We have not settled on one that we all use but I have used tighVNC (just the client) which is available [here](http://www.tightvnc.com/)
+We have not settled on one that we all use but we have used:

+ - tighVNC (just the client) which is available [here](http://www.tightvnc.com/)
+ - VNC Viewer (just the client) which is available [here](https://www.realvnc.com/en/connect/download/viewer/)

 # Utilities